aluveitie/RyzenMacPro/README.md

 - SSDT-PLUG.aml
 - SSDT-SBRG.aml

 The following SSDT files are for USB Power and properly name USB controllers and ports.
 Note: to fix sleep issues the internal HS10 port connected to bluetooth is **not** configured as internal.
-Currently also the internal USB 2 header is not mapped (the SSDT-XHC-full.aml contains all even unconnected ports to do a custom mapping).

 - SSDT-USBX.aml
 - SSDT-XHC.aml
-- SSDT-XHC-XHC0.aml (either this or above - see section about sleep)

 ### Kexts